An Exhibition Series Celebrating 50 Years of Women at Lehigh

 Kristin Capp American, b.1964.
 Kristin Capp has used the same film camera since 1994.
 She worked its magic to produce one of her newest bodies of work, Namibia, which features the use of color, a natural extension of Capp’s previous black- and-white work.
 Capp’s photography focuses on the intricacy of individual lives within many different cultures.
 She recently taught photography in Namibia, Africa, for five years where she encountered passion and “immense talent” among her students.
 Currently, Capp has published three books of photography including Hutterite: A World of Grace (1998), Americana (2000) and Brasil (2016).
 [Lena Weisman ‘22, IDEAS and Giovanna Paone ‘23, BEHAVIORAL NEUROSCIENCE]

-View the entire exhibition on Artstor.
+View the full exhibition on JSTOR.

 Soaring Together: Celebrating the Women of Lehigh: From Spring 2020 to Spring 2022, Lehigh will mark the 50th year of undergraduate women with a celebration that includes events, programs, and projects planned and executed by departments, centers, and organizations across the university.
 These include unique events, lectures, programs, and student projects, as well as existing events and programs with related content.
 Learn more here.